Skip to main content

 To be prepared for this course, we recommend that you have:

-• A reasonable level of fitness to conduct heavy lifting and manual tasks
+• a good level of fitness to conduct heavy lifting and manual tasks

-• Commitment to complete formal training with TAFE NSW and informal, on-the-job training with your employer
+• commitment to complete training with TAFE NSW and on-the-job training with your employer

 Career pathways